yogthos/lein-asset-minifier/README.md

 # lein-asset-minifier

 Lein-asset-minifier is a [Leiningen](https://github.com/technomancy/leiningen) plugin for CSS/JavaScript asset minification.
+The plugin uses the [asset-minifier](https://github.com/yogthos/asset-minifier) to do minifcation.

 ## Usage